Frequently asked questions

 Surrey was not named by the government on 5 February 2025 as one of the six areas accepted onto the DPP, however the government have stressed the 'urgency of creating sustainable unitary local government in Surrey', postponing the planned county elections in May 2025 to help 'speed up reorganisation and deliver the local ambitions for devolution with the benefits it will bring.'

 The reorganisation process is expected to progress quickly.
-The next key milestone is the submission of an interim plan by 21 March 2025, outlining the nature and geography of any proposed devolved area, after which officials will provide feedback to support the development of the final proposals.
-The full and final proposal is set to be submitted by 9 May 2025.
+An interim proposal was submitted to government by the Surrey councils by 21 March 2025, outlining the nature and geography of any proposed devolved area.
+Following feedback, the full and final proposal was submitted by 9 May 2025.

 The government has said that they intend to deliver new unitary authorities included in the DPP by April 2027, and remaining unitary authorities by April 2028.